Fluids in random media and dimensional augmentation

-where $V^{-1}$ indicates the matrix inverse in $r$-space, we have added local random affinities $h_a(r)$, and rotated the $\phi_-$ contour so as to make the gaussian integrals convergent.
-The mean field equations follow from extremizing (\ref{ft}): in the absence of random fields $\phi_+=izv_+e^{i\phi_+}\cosh\phi_-$ and $\phi_-=zv_-e^{i\phi_+}\tanh\phi_-$, where $v_{\pm}=\int |V_{\pm}|d^dr$.
-The critical points are given by the vanishing of the Hessian of second derivatives.
-There are two such solutions: (i) one with $z<0$, where $\phi_+$ is critical.
+\em Binary fluid. \em The species are labeled by $a,b=1,2$ with activities $z_a$ and 2-body repulsive potentials $V_{ab}(r^2)$ with $V_{ab}\geq0$ and $V'_{ab}\leq0$.
+For convenience we take these all to have the same $r$-dependence up to multiplicative factors.
+Phase separation at zero temperature then occurs if $2V_{12}>V_{11}+V_{22}$.
+The grand partition function is \be \sum_{N_a=0}^\infty\prod_a\frac{z_a^{N_a}}{N_a!}\prod_{i_a=1}^{N_a}\int e^{-\frac12\sum_{bc;j_bk_c}V_{bc}((r_{j_b}-r_{k_c})^2)}d^dr_{i_a}\,, \ee where $1\leq i_a\leq N_a$ labels the particles of species $a$, and $r_{a_i}$ are their positions, and so on.
+In order to study the critical point it is useful, but not necessary, to consider the symmetric case $V_{11}=V_{22}$, $z_1=z_2$, which explicitly exhibits the Ising ${\mathbb Z}_2$ symmetry \cite{WR}. $V_{ab}$ then decomposes into even/odd subspaces, with eigenvalues $V_+>0$ and $V_-<0$.
+In the absence of random fields, in mean field theory there are two critical points: (i) one with $z<0$, where $\phi_+$ is critical.
 This is the \em repulsive gas singularity \em\cite{rep}.
-Eliminating the non-critical $\phi_-$ modes leads to a cubic field theory with imaginary coupling for the $\phi_+$ fluctuations, showing \cite{mef1} it to be in the same universality class as the Yang-Lee edge singularity; (ii) with $z>0$, where $\phi_-$ is critical.
+Eliminating the non-critical $\phi_-$ modes leads to a cubic field theory with imaginary coupling for the $\phi_+$ fluctuations, showing it to be in the same universality class as the Yang-Lee edge singularity \cite{mef1}; (ii) with $z>0$, where $\phi_-$ is critical.
 Eliminating the massive $\phi_+$ field then gives the usual Landau-Ginzburg-Wilson $\phi_-^4$ free energy.
 The random field $h_-=h_1-h_2$ then couples to the order parameter $\phi_-$, while $h_+$ couples to the massive mode.
 The perturbative analysis of this model using replicas \cite{Aharony,Young,ps1} then leads to the dimensional reduction hypothesis and the aforementioned puzzle of the lower critical dimension.
 However, we shall not follow this path, instead using cluster expansion methods directly on (\ref{gp}).
+These proceed by writing $V_{ab}(r^2)=1+f_{ab}(r^2)$ and expanding (\ref{gp}) in powers of $f_{ab}$.
+Each term corresponds to a spanning subgraph of the complete graph with $N_1+N_2$ vertices, labeled by $r\in{\mathbb R}^d$ and colored $a=1$ or $2$, each edge of the subgraph being allocated a factor $f_{ab}$.
+The mean density $\langle n_a(0)\rangle$ is given by the sum over \em connected \em spanning subgraphs, or clusters $C$, with an $a$ vertex \em rooted \em at $r=0$.
+Each cluster integral has the form (suppressing temporarily the species labels) $C_d=\int' \prod_{jk\in e(C)}f(r_{jk}^2)\prod_id^dr_i$ where $e(C)$ is the edge set of $C$, and the prime on the integration indicates that $r_1$ is to be set to $0$.